Dina Kuznetsova: Career in opera

-Throughout her career she has been a passionate interpreter of art song with a close association with the New York Festival of Song, the Chamber Music Society of Lincoln Center, the Music@Menlo festival, as well as numerous other chamber-music festivals.
+Throughout her career she has focused on interpreting art song with a close association with the New York Festival of Song, the Chamber Music Society of Lincoln Center, the Music@Menlo festival, as well as numerous other chamber-music festivals.

 Ms. Kuznetsova has taught at the Cleveland Institute of Music since 2018.
 In that time her students have won numerous awards at national and international competitions.